This blog is written for all the researchers who’ve ever asked themselves the following questions:

 - Where to find communities of researchers and coaches to help and support you

-As well as writing this blog, I regularly give careers talks at universities in the UK, including Brunel, Oxford Brookes, Southampton and York.
-You’ll also find me in Google Hangouts and twitter chats, giving advice about PhD careers.
+As well as writing this blog, I regularly give careers talks at universities in the UK, including Bristol, Brunel, Manchester, Oxford Brookes, Southampton and York.
 I’d love to speak at your institution, or to your members, so please feel free to invite me to an event!

 Why not find out more about how I made my transition into a post-academic career?
-You can read my story as told to Jen Polk over at From PhD to Life, or listen to my interview with the Recovering Academic podcast.
-I’ve also written about my working week as a project manager in financial services for PhDs At Work.
+You can read my story as told to Jen Polk over at From PhD to Life, or listen to my interviews with the Recovering Academic podcast and the Academics Mean Business podcast.
+I’ve also written about my working week as a project manager in financial services for the website PhDs At Work.